-IN ARGENTINA: you will find that you will use mainly bus and air travel to leave the Cuyo region.
-Whenever you board a bus for long-distance travel, check the sign on the inside and/or outside of your car to be certain that its destination is the same as yours, as many bus stations have buses going to different places and with many stops.
+Whenever you board a train for long-distance travel, check the sign on the inside and/or outside of your car to be certain that its destination is the same as yours.
+Many trains have cars going to different places, and the cars may be separated at stations (sometimes late at night when you might be asleep) and connected to trains going to another destination.